Tepper Blockchain Initiative

 Decentralizing Trust: Blockchain's Radical Potential

-Watch the moderated panel from the inaugural INTERSECT@CMU conference.
-The panel featured business leaders who are influencing the adoption of blockchain applications in finance, supply chains, and healthcare, and focused on the potentially transformative nature of decentralizing modes of exchange both of data and assets.
+The moderated panel from the inaugural INTERSECT@CMU conference featured business leaders who are influencing the adoption of blockchain applications in finance, supply chains, and healthcare, and focused on the potentially transformative nature of decentralizing modes of exchange both of data and assets.

 Case Competition/Testbed: CMU Coin